Last blog post!! July 8, 2013Posted by trishapintavorn in Travel Log.

 Mole national park is incredible.
 After our bus ride from hell we crashed in our hostel room, and then we woke up in the morning to the sound of… monkeys?
 We ran outside and there were baboons just chilling outside our door, eating the plants.
 We went on a walking safari this morning, and saw warthogs, to which of course we immediately said, “Like Pumba!” and the guide replied, “Yes, like Pumba.”
 Then, we saw elephants, oh my goodness!
 Our guide told us there used to be an elephant that was super friendly and named “People’s Friend” and used to drink from the pool at the hotel.

 I then a nice night with the other interns.
 Ate ramen with cheese, fine dining right there, for dinner.
 And then I just looked at the stars, standing in the parking lot of Mole, neck craned upwards.
 Goodness.
 A man on a motorcycle was watching me, then came over and asked if I was admiring the stars.
 He had studied tourism at Cape Coast, and loved working at Mole.
-He was wearing a rad striped shirt, just like the one I bought Stuy.
+He was wearing a rad striped shirt, just like the one I bought for my boyfriend Stuy.
 I asked him if he had ever left Ghana and he said no, and told he thought there would be no place better for him, which I thought was really beautiful.
 And right now Ghana feels, for sure, like the best place in the world and my heart aches already to leave it.
 Oh my.

 July 4, 2012 July 4, 2012Posted by trishapintavorn in Travel Log.